Getting Started With Google Shopping Ads

 Creating a Shopping Ad

-Paid ads obviously include some kind of spend – and this can vary vastly depending on your budget.
+You can take advantage of both paid and free listings with Shopping ads, and there are advantages and disadvantages to each option.Free ads don’t cost you anything.
+They’re perfect if you’re just starting out and want to get to grips with the system and learn a few things before committing to any kind of spend.
+However, you will get limited visibility and paid ads will get the prime positions.Paid ads include some kind of spend, which can vary vastly depending on your budget.
 If your ads aren’t well set up, then you could end up losing a lot of money without much gain.
-However, if you optimise your listings and make good choices, you can benefit from better ad positions, a wider range of advertising locations, and higher click-through rates.
+However, if you optimise your listings and make good choices, you can benefit from better ad positions, a wider range of advertising locations, and higher click-through rates.If you’re keen to set up paid Shopping ads but nervous about managing them, then get in touch to find out how I can help.

 1. Set up tracking

 Before you start using Shopping Ads, you should set up tracking on your site.
-Use the code provided by Google Ads (not Google Analytics).
-Without this, you won’t be able to see how well (or badly) your ads are doing, and so you can’t adjust to improve them, or demonstrate their success.
+Use the code provided by Google Ads or Google Tag Manager.
+Without this, you won’t be able to see how well (or badly) your ads are doing, and so you can’t make improvements or demonstrate their success.Without tracking, some advertising options won’t be available in Shopping ads.

-2. Set up a free Shopping Ad
+2. Set up a free Shopping ad

 To sign up for free listings, you just need to enter the data as described in How to set up Shopping Ads: Google Merchant Centre.
-To double-check you’re fully signed up, click Settings (the cog symbol), and then select ‘Free listing setup’.
-If your Free Listing Status is marked as Active, you have nothing more to do.
-If it’s not, check again that you’ve entered all the required information.
+To double-check you’re fully signed up, select Free listings from the left menu and look for a validation message.If you don’t see the validation, check again that you’ve entered all the required information.Validation message on Google Merchant Centre

-3. Set up a paid Shopping Ad
+3. Set up a paid Shopping ad

 Optimising Your Google Merchant Centre Listings